-The Excellence Fund at Ochsner is an unrestricted fund that is supported entirely by the generosity of donors.
 The Excellence Fund at Ochsner is an unrestricted fund that is supported entirely by the generosity of our donors.
 Annually, teams throughout Ochsner submit applications and a committee selects projects to receive support from the fund.
 These projects create opportunities for improvements and innovations in patient care that are changing and saving lives every day.
 Since 2013, nearly 180 projects have been made possible by donors like you!

 To donate to the Excellence Fund, please click here.
 Thank you for your support in enhancing research and implementing new ways to improve patient experiences throughout Ochsner Health System!

 In 2019, donors made 32 innovative projects possible!

 Research shows that biofeedback, alone and in combination with other behavioral therapies, is effective in treating multiple medical and psychological disorders in children and adolescents, particularly anxiety disorders and chronic pain.
 This project will help deliver evidence-based psychophysiological treatment to children and teenagers with chronic pain and anxiety.

 The medical implementation of motion capture is used in gait analysis, measurement of functional status, extremity kinematic motion analysis, and as objective measurements for patients undergoing rehabilitation.
 By better understanding these biomechanics, corresponding clinical management plans can be implemented.

 Through the Cancer Prevention Clinic, we hope to standardize screening protocols for all cancer tests and implement a system of providing screening recommendations to primary care providers.
 We will also examine the role of genetics and increase outreach.